jannecederberg/disqus-notify-content-author/readme.txt

 = Why won't the notifications arrive immediately? =

-There is a delay of a few minutes in notification delivery as notifications to post/page authors are emailed only after the Disqus system submits them back to your WP instance.
+There is a delay of a few minutes in notification delivery as notifications to post/page authors are emailed only after the Disqus system submits them back to your WordPress installation; this usually doesn't take more than 5 minutes.

 = There's a repo/plugin on GitHub with the same name =